gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 .. py:function::  music.reset()

-    Resets the state of the following attributes in the following way:
+    Resets the state of the following attributes as listed:

     ticks = 4
     bpm = 120